Watch for the 'Christmas Star' as Jupiter and Saturn come closer than they have in centuries - KION546

 Jupiter will appear brightest and be easily visible.
 Saturn will be slightly fainter and will appear slightly above and to the left of Jupiter.
 On December 21, Jupiter will overtake Saturn and they will swap places in our sky.

-"On December 21, the sun will set around 4:30.
-After that, it is a race -- the sky must get dark enough to see Jupiter and Saturn before they set as well, around 6:45," said Walter Freeman, assistant teaching professor in the department of physics at Syracuse University's College of Arts and Sciences in New York.
+“On December 21, the sun will set around 4:30.
+After that, it is a race — the sky must get dark enough to see Jupiter and Saturn before they set as well, around 6:45,” said Walter Freeman, assistant teaching professor in the department of physics at Syracuse University’s College of Arts and Sciences in New York state.

 Live events around the conjunction